EKS Deployment Manual with Terraform

 Select your newly created cluster

-Select the IAM user who ran terraform apply (usually your currently logged-in user)
+Select the IAM user who executed terraform apply (normally your logged-in user) and of standard type

 6. kubectl Configuration